cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 Diamond plugin is used to install & configure a [Diamond](https://github.com/BrightcoveOS/Diamond) monitoring agent (version 3.5) on hosts.

 Diamond is a python daemon that collects system metrics and publishes them to multiple destinations.
-It is capable of collecting cpu, memory, network, i/o, load and disk metrics as well as many other metrics as specified in the [docs](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
+It can collect CPU, memory, network, I/O, load and disk metrics, and many other metrics as specified in the [documentation](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.